dongjaeseo/dongjaeseo.github.io/_pages/about.md

 ---
 👋 Hello, I’m Dongjae Seo.

-I am a **research intern at Seoul National University**, where I work on **AI for healthcare**, with a focus on **sleep-stage classification using physiological time-series data**.
-My current work involves analyzing polysomnography (PSG) data and studying how representation choices affect model performance on long, noisy clinical signals.
+I work on machine learning for healthcare, with a focus on **representation learning and robustness in clinical data**.
+My recent research examined sleep-stage classification from physiological time-series, where I analyzed polysomnography (PSG) signals to study how representation choices affect model behavior on long, noisy recordings.

-I previously completed a five-year integrated **B.Tech & M.Tech in Engineering Design** at **IIT Madras**.
-During my studies, I conducted research at the **Medical Imaging & Reconstruction Lab**, working on **CT-based pancreas segmentation for chronic pancreatitis** and downstream **imaging feature analysis**.
+Previously, I was a research intern at **Seoul National University**, working on foundation-model-based approaches for sleep-stage modeling.
+I completed a five-year integrated **B.Tech & M.Tech in Engineering Design at IIT Madras**, where I conducted research at the Medical Imaging & Reconstruction Lab on CT-based pancreas segmentation for chronic pancreatitis and downstream imaging feature analysis.

-My research interests center on **machine learning for healthcare**, particularly **robust machine learning and representation learning for clinical data**.
+My research interests lie in **robust machine learning and representation learning for healthcare data**, particularly settings where data quality, structure, and supervision vary across environments.